nRF24/RF24/docs/attiny.md

 - Circuit idea from [NerdRalph's 3 pin solution](http://nerdralph.blogspot.ca/2014/01/nrf24l01-control-with-3-attiny85-pins.html)
 - Original RC combination was 1K/100nF.
 22K/10nF combination worked better.
-- For best settletime delay value in RF24::csn() the timingSearch3pin.ino sketch can be used.
+- For best settle-time delay value in `RF24::csn()` the timingSearch3pin.ino sketch can be used.
 - This configuration is enabled when CE_PIN and CSN_PIN are equal, e.g. both 3
 - Because CE is always high the power consumption is higher than for 5 pins solution